 Sleep is one of the biggest regulators of hormones.
 Hormones such as those produced during stress (cortisol) relate directly to your sleep cycle.
-In addition, sleep affecting hormones can also cause you to have a larger appetite.
+In addition, sleep affecting hormones it can also cause you to have a larger appetite.

 6 – You Rush Through Meals

 When you don’t use your five senses while eating, you’re likely to eat more than those who pay attention to their food.
-Even listening to the crunching of your food registers with your brain on some level, allowing for the hormone leptin, which is responsible for the sense of being full, to start working after nearly 20 minutes of eating.

 7 – Too Many Carbs

 Eating a meal full of carbohydrates means you’re flooding your bloodstream with sugars, especially glucose, which then alerts insulin to be released in huge amounts to take in all that glucose.
-And since insulin moves fast, it will take away the sugar quickly, leaving you with a sudden drop in blood sugar levels.

 8 – You’re Stressed Out